PrivateGER/Paktum/README.md

 It ingests data from the Redis key that is populated by a scrape container.

-Several instances of this can be ran at once.
+Several instances of this can be run at once.

 ### Cleanup mode
 This mode is responsible for removing images from the Meilisearch index that are tagged with banned tags.